dowjones/svg-text/README.md

 # SvgText
-Creates multiline SVG `<text>` elements.
-Can be used on its own, but it is designed primarily for use as a tool within projects that use JavaScript to render or manipulate SVG.
+A JavaScript library for creating multiline SVG `<text>` elements.
+Works seamlessly alongside SVG manipulation libraries such as Snap.svg and D3.

 <a href="https://dowjones.github.io/svg-text/">View a demo.</a>